 Video recording has been retrieved and soon should be available for access

 This video is a recording of a short course, held in 2020, entitled, ‘Data Monitoring Committees and Statistical Data Analysis Centers: Guiding Principles and Best Practices’.
 The three half day sessions were presented, using Zoom, by Susan Ellenberg, Tom Fleming, and Janet Wittes.
 The topics were DMC rationale and overview, the role of the reporting statistician, and DMC best practices, with case studies used throughout.

+Susan Ellenberg, PhD, Professor of Biostatistics, University of Pennsylvania School of Medicine.
+Dr Ellenberg has the unique experience of a career that has spanned the National Institutes of Health in both cancer and AIDS, the CBER at the FDA and currently in academia.

+Thomas Fleming, PhD, Professor of Biostatistics, University of Washington.
+Dr Fleming has been involved in cancer trials and many other diseases including AIDS and Covid trials with special interests in statistical methods for both interim and final analyses of these trials.

+Janet Wittes, PhD, President and CEO, Statistics Collaborative Dr Wittes had a distinguished career at the National Heart Lung and Blood Institute before forming and leading a major consulting group with a focus on clinical trials and interim analyses for DMCs in particular.

 FDA CDER DMC Workshop

 The FDA CDER DMC video is a record of a one-day workshop held at the FDA CDER in 2018.
 The faculty were Dave DeMets, Susan Ellenberg, Tom Fleming, and Janet Wittes.
+The statistical methods for interim analyses for DMCs is provided.
+The FDA lectures by Elllenberg, Fleming and Wittes are similar to those presented in the Seattle Biostatistics Symposium,